Aliases for GTF3A Gene

 GeneCards Summary for GTF3A Gene

 GTF3A (General Transcription Factor IIIA) is a Protein Coding gene.
 Diseases associated with GTF3A include Thrombasthenia.
-Among its related pathways are RNA Polymerase III Transcription Initiation and IL4-mediated signaling events.
-GO annotations related to this gene include nucleic acid binding and RNA binding.
-An important paralog of this gene is ZXDC.
+Among its related pathways are RNA Polymerase III Transcription Initiation and Gene Expression.
+Gene Ontology (GO) annotations related to this gene include nucleic acid binding and RNA binding.
+An important paralog of this gene is ZXDA.

 UniProtKB/Swiss-Prot for GTF3A Gene